Animal Crossing was my saving grace in quarantine

 And that was so much more manageable than simply living my life.

-To be frank, there was a time in quarantine where Animal Crossing was the only thing getting me out of bed in the morning.
+To be frank, there was a time in quarantine when Animal Crossing was the only thing getting me out of bed in the morning.
 After watching my life in the big city dissolve into nothing over the course of my spring break, losing my college graduation and all job prospects, and moving back into my parents’ house across the hall where I used to sleep in diapers, my life felt empty.

-Gone was my routine, my friends, my future — and along with them, my self-esteem, higher brain function, and reason to get out of bed in the morning.
+Gone was my routine, my friends, my future — and with them, my self-esteem, higher brain function, and reason to get out of bed in the morning.
 I felt hopelessly lost.

 But, when I splurged on a Nintendo Switch Lite and a digital version of Animal Crossing: New Horizons as a graduation present to myself, my virtual island (named Port Odell) became my one and only escape.
-While I once spent the early mornings wondering if I could pull off sleeping through the day because getting out of bed seemed too hard, Animal Crossing gave me something to get up for.
+While I once spent early mornings wondering if I could pull off sleeping through the day because getting out of bed seemed too hard, Animal Crossing gave me something to get up for.
 Instead of thinking about how today would be just like yesterday and tomorrow would be just like today, I would think about the star fragments that had probably washed up on my beach overnight or what the hot items might be at Nook’s Cranny.
-Instead of stressing myself out over job prospects that seemingly weren’t out there, I’d think about all the work I had left on my zen garden or my mini-diner or my tulip garden.
+Instead of stressing myself out over job prospects that seemingly weren’t out there, I’d think about all the work I had left on my zen garden or my mini-diner, or my tulip garden.
 So, I’d reluctantly put on my glasses, pour myself a cup of iced coffee, and get to work on my island.

-And for those hours I spent hunched over my teal Switch, things felt ok.
+And for those hours I spent hunched over my teal Switch, things felt okay.
 I could forget about my ever-so-distant dream of having an apartment of my own — with a cilantro plant in the kitchen windowsill and all the coffee appliances my little heart desired — in lieu of decorating my Animal Crossing house with things I could never afford in real life — like a brand new couch.